rougin/refinery/README.md

 ## Creating sequential migrations

-By default, this package uses a timestamp prefix as its numbering style when creating migration files.
-To change it to a sequential numbering instead, kindly add the `--sequential` option in the `create` command:
+By default, `Refinery` uses a timestamp prefix as its numbering style when creating migration files.
+To change it to a sequential numbering, kindly add the `--sequential` option in the `create` command:

 ``` bash
 $ vendor/bin/refinery create create_users_table --sequential